Sportsmaster: Powers and abilities

 Crock uses sporting-themed weapons such as exploding baseballs, flying bases, rocket baseball bats, knockout basketballs, lacrosse snare nets, exploding hockey pucks.
 Their outfits generally included a baseball cap, catcher's mask, padded jersey, catcher's chestguard, football-style pants, and cleats.

 Each of the Sportsmasters and Sportsmen had superb physical attributes on par with Olympic athletes in their prime.
 As noted above, Victor Gover also had "photographic reflexes".

 Other versions

-An alternate timeline variant of Sportsmaster appears in Flashpoint.
+An alternate timeline version of Sportsmaster appears in Flashpoint.
 This version was incarcerated in Doom prison.
 He attempts to escape during a prison break, only to be killed by Eel O'Brian.